hanabi/hanabi.github.io/Reference.md

 * For example, in a 3-player game:
   * All the 1's are played on the stacks.
   * Alice has a globally-known playable red 2 in her hand.
-  * Bob hand is as follows, from left to right: blue 1, red 3, red 4, red 5, blue 1
+  * Bob hand is as follows, from newest to oldest: `blue 1, red 3, red 4, red 5, blue 1`
   * Both Bob and Cathy has a safe discard.
   * Alice knows that on this turn, she is expected to play the red 2, unless she has a really good clue to give.
   * Alice sees that if she plays the red 2, then Bob will probably have nothing to do, and will go on to discard the blue 1.